 3. Which of the signal is set to one, if no data is transmitted?

-Explanation: The TXD signal goes to logic one, when no data is transmitted.
-When data transmits, it sets to logic zero.
+Explanation: The TXD signal goes to logic one when no data is transmitted.
+When data transmit, it sets to logic zero.

 4. What rate can define the timing in the UART?

 c) speed rate